KVH API

 1. Go to https://api.mykvh.com/v3/docs/.

-2. Select Authorize in the upper-right corner of the page and enter your access token.
+2. Select Authorize in the upper-right corner of the page and enter your access token for the terminal.

 4. Enter your terminal ID.